jony100200/-Kalponic-Studio-Toolbox-/README.md

 ### Unity plugins / Editor tools

-- [Unity/AutoTexifyFree](/Unity/AutoTexifyFree) — Unity Editor automation for texture workflows. (no README found)
+- [Unity/AutoTexifyFree](/Unity/AutoTexifyFree) — Unity Editor automation for texture workflows.
 - [Unity/Unity-KSThumbSmith](Unity/Unity-KSThumbSmith/README.md) — KSThumbSmith: prefab thumbnailer Editor extension with queueed batch runs and presets.

 If you'd like, I can turn this into a separate `APPS_TOC.md` or insert anchors and badges.
 I also scanned app folders that lacked READMEs and generated the short summaries above from their main scripts.